 When I first took the train from Amsterdam to The Hague, I had absolutely no clue how I was going to take to the European, not-so-fast-paced life.
-Little did I know that the delightful city of The Hague with its picturesque canals and vistas straight out of a postcard would make me never want to leave.
+Little did I know that the delightful city with its picturesque canals and vistas straight out of a postcard would make me never want to leave.

 The fact that The Hague is a melting pot of cultures courtesy its international organisations, is one of the reasons it is different from most European cities.
-There are a myriad cultural things happening across the city on a regular basis.
+There are myriad cultural things happening across the city on a regular basis.
 Food truck festivals, fireworks festival, Museum Night (one night in the year when the museums are open at night with cocktails, musical acts, the works), walking tours, embassy festivals – these are just a few things that make ‘The Hague experience’, one of its kind.

 Apart from the fact that The Hague offers the perfect mix of a metropolitan city and the charms of a relaxed town, it is imperative to come here for its spectacular landscapes and the natural topography of the city, complete with the canals and tulips.
-If you’re lucky, you might get to see the tulips in full bloom in Keukenhof (only 30 kms from The Hague), the most magical sight I’ve witnessed this side of Holland.
+If you’re lucky, you might get to see the tulips in full bloom in Keukenhof (only 30 km from The Hague), the most magical sight I’ve witnessed this side of Holland.

 But if you are in the city for a short trip, here are the things that you must do.